Ematicexternal/doc/_posts/2017-07-31-ecommerce-plugins-haravan.md

 order: 5
 ---

-# Ematic.js app for Haravan
+# Ematic.js Application for Haravan

 Ematic.js Installer is a Haravan app that adds or removes Ematic.js code to your Haravan store.